Michoacán: Agriculture

 Agriculture occupies over a million hectares of land in the state or 20% of the land area.
 Three-fifths of this agriculture occurs only during the rainy season.
 Irrigation farming is restricted to areas such as the Apatzingán Valley, the Bajío area of Michoacán, the Zamora Valley and some others.
 Principal crops include corn, sorghum, avocados, strawberries, peaches, wheat, limes, sugar cane and mangos.
 While corn accounts for 43% of the crops harvested, Michoacán is the largest producer of avocados in Mexico and in the world.
 43% of farmland in the territory is dedicated to the raising of livestock, including cattle, domestic fowl, sheep, goats and pigs.
 In 2007, the state's production of meat, dairy and eggs was valued at over four billion pesos.

-Notable contributors to early Michoacán’s society & agriculture were Northern Italian Immigrants that arrived in the mid to late 1800s and were drawn to Michoacán's climate & striking resemblance to Northern Italian regions, like Lombardy, Italy.
-Italians were encouraged to migrate to Michoacán during Porfirio Diaz’s presidency and were promised agricultural lands.
+Notable contributors to early Michoacán's society and agriculture were Northern Italian Immigrants that arrived in the mid to late 1800s and were drawn to Michoacán's climate and striking resemblance to Northern Italian regions, like Lombardy, Italy.
+Italians were encouraged to migrate to Michoacán during Porfirio Diaz's presidency and were promised agricultural lands.
 A notable, industrious Northern Italian immigrant that settled in Michoacán was Dante Cusi.
 He was born on November 17, 1848 in Corvione di Gambara, Brescia, region of Lombardy, Italy.
 Dante Cusi founded the towns of Lombardia, Michoacán and Nueva Italia, Michoacán.
 Cusi brought modern technology, such as modern rice mills, irrigation systems, and built schools. hospitals, and churches.
 One of his greatest technological projects was his hydraulic network, which carried river water into barren lands.

 Cusi specialized in rice harvesting.
-“In 1911, 2,500 tons of clean rice were produced, which rose to 6,000 in 1915.
+"In 1911, 2,500 tons of clean rice were produced, which rose to 6,000 in 1915.
 Each year 2-3,000 additional hectares were made cultivable, with two harvests per year, one seasonal and the other the result of irrigation.
 Productivity was increased with the introduction of more modern tillage techniques and the sowing of new varieties.
-Around 1920 each hectare produced 2,450 kg of raw rice: marketed after cleaning, which reduced its weight by 30%, it gave a net utility of 200 pesos.”
+Around 1920 each hectare produced 2,450 kg of raw rice: marketed after cleaning, which reduced its weight by 30%, it gave a net utility of 200 pesos."
 (Destinazioni, Polo, Friz Luigi).
 Cusi was known for giving life to previously uncultivated areas and building impressive networks of canals.
 He introduced technologies to Michoacán, such as irrigation systems, modern rice mills, modern tillage techniques and sowing of new varieties.
 By the 1920s, each Cusi hectare produced 2,450 kg of raw rice: marketed after cleaning, which reduced its weight by 30%, and thus gave a net utility of 200 pesos.
-Overall, Cusi’s work & legacy exemplifies the agricultural & societal influence Northern Italians had in the Mexican state of Michoacán.
+Overall, Cusi's work and legacy exemplifies the agricultural & societal influence Northern Italians had in the Mexican state of Michoacán.